grantdavis303/b2-final-starter-7/README.md

 - [ ] User Story 8 - Admin Invoice Show Page: Subtotal and Grand Total Revenues

 ### Goals

-- [ ] - A merchant can have a maximum of 5 activated coupons in the system at one time.

-- [ ] A Coupon has a name, unique code (e.g. “BOGO50”), and either percent-off or dollar-off value.
-The coupon’s code must be unique in the whole database.

 - [ ] If a coupon’s dollar value (ex. “$10 off”) exceeds the total cost of that merchant’s items on the invoice, the grand total for that merchant’s items should then be $0.
 (In other words, the merchant will never owe money to a customer.)